hibernating-rhinos/RavenFS/Docs/markdown/synchronization/configurations.markdown

 ##Conflicted-[filename]

 A conflict item is stored as a configuration.
 It contains histories of both conflicted files, a file name and a url of source server.
-The conflict is always detected and created on a destination server.
+The conflict is always created on a destination server.

 {CODE-START:json /}
 {